kartoffelquadrat/RestifyAnalyzer/README.md

 Automated reliable testing of RESTify experiment submissions.

+ > **THIS VERSION IS A STATIC SNAPSHOT, CREATED FOR THE MODELS ARTIFACT EVALUATION.
+UNLESS YOU ARE A REVIEWER, PLEASE [ACCESS THE ORIGINAL ARTIFACT](https://github.com/m5c/RestifyAnalyzer)**

 ## About

 This software is a tool written specifically for analysis of the data acquired throughout the RESTify experiment.